Careers for ESTJ Personalities

 ESTJ personality types almost always end up in careers where they have the opportunity to show their profound respect for tradition and structure.
 They can make extremely successful lawyers—particularly adept at handling the more detail-oriented aspects of the profession.
 While other personality types might struggle to stay on task while drafting complicated contracts or reading through lengthy court records, ESTJs will revel in this challenging, careful work.

 Do you thrive at influencing and persuading others?

 Hard work and self-motivation are natural strengths for the ESTJ personality, making them excellent sales representatives.
 They are persistent and extroverted, skilled at persuading others of the benefits of almost any product or service.
 As sales representatives, they will take pleasure in meeting—and likely exceeding—their sales quotas.
 Fuelled by this practical, tangible goal, it's easy for ESTJs to stay motivated in this job.

-A sales representative is someone who showcases and sells a product or products to businesses, organizations and government agencies, rather than selling directly to consumers.
+A sales representative showcases and sells a product or products to businesses, organizations, and government agencies, rather than selling directly to consumers.

 5. Health Services Manager

 Skilled at organizing other people and clearly voicing their expectations, ESTJs are very effective managers.
 Their love of systems is well-suited to the rigorous nature of medical work.
 As a health services manager, ESTJs might find themselves overseeing a variety of settings, including nursing homes, hospitals, and group medical practices.
 But no matter where they work, they will find this career engaging, meaningful, and rewarding.

 Medical and health services managers, also called healthcare executives, or healthcare administrators, plan, direct, and coordinate medical and health services.